Updated Nov 5, 2021

 Using Benchmarks for Evaluating an Investment

-This information is readily available for free online and it is a highly valuable and widely used evaluation tool.
+Benchmark information is readily available for free online and it is a highly valuable and widely used evaluation tool.

-Benchmarks for Oil and Real Estate Investments
+Benchmarks Real Estate Investments

 If there are a lot of Look Mores, the overall market is undervalued.
 If Look Mores are rare, the market is overvalued.